CodeYourFuture/HTML-CSS-Challenges/zoo-css-challenge/README.md

 ## 4) Giraffes

-Change the background colour to #483C46, the section titles to #F4743B, and the paragraph color to #BEEE62.  --COME BACK
+Change the background colour to #483C46, the section titles to #F4743B, and the paragraph color to #BEEE62.  --DONE

 Make the first paragraph have a larger font size. --DONE